foreignness, human rights practice, peace, poetry

 And Leo went to his friend Albert.

 And slowly the letter wended its way to the President.
-At first, little was done, but soon enough a great project was born.
-A weapon, a bomb such as the world had never seen before.
+At first, little was done.
+But then a great project was born.
+A project to build a weapon, a bomb such as the world had never seen before.
 Kept secret, unimaginable wealth was poured into the quest.

 Leo went to work on the project.
 And the war wound on.
 And millions died.
 Children burned in far apart cities.
 Young men died on island beaches, in deserts and forests, in plains and snows, in metal shells on land and sea.
 More and more lives poured into an ever more efficient engine of death.